What does a alcohol and drug Addiction Counselor in Connecticut do? What is Their Job Role?

 Continuing education must relate to a person’s field of practice.
 One hour per year on the topic of cultural competency is mandatory.
 Continuing education opportunities sponsored by licensed health care facilities and institutions qualify, as do courses available from accredited institutions of higher learning.
 The Connecticut Certification Board maintains a list of qualified continuing education providers.
 Online courses are permitted as long as such classes are offered by qualified providers.

-Each licensee is responsible for obtaining certificates of completion from the provider for all relevant hours, and must keep these certificates for at least three years past the renewal date for the year in question.
+Each licensee is responsible for obtaining alcohol and drug counselor certificates of completion from the provider for all relevant hours, and must keep these certificates for at least three years past the renewal date for the year in question.
 The licensee does not have to return such certificates to the Department of Health unless requested to do so, but the Department may audit such continuing education completion records at any time during the time period.
 If a licensee does not comply with their continuing education requirements, disciplinary action may ensue.

 Potential Counselor Career Path Options